Trump's Attacks Put Military In 'Presidential Campaign Minefield'

 Of those polled, more than 59% of officers said they have a poor view of the president.
 Among enlisted respondents, 47% said they have an unfavorable view

-Military leaders are aware that they can be pulled increasingly into the election, and have advised their subordinates and political leaders about their concerns.
+Military leaders are aware they can be pulled increasingly into the election and have advised their subordinates and political leaders about their concerns.
 They are carefully watching to make sure they're not drawn into any overt political scenes.

-Peter Feaver, the Duke professor, remains concerned as well, especially in the next two months as the race tightens, and Trump looks to shore up support or expand his base.
+Feaver, the Duke professor, remains concerned as well, especially in the next two months as the race tightens, and Trump looks to shore up support or expand his base.

-"The first threat is the lingering possibility that violent protests on city streets will once again raise the prospect of President Trump deploying active duty troops to support local law enforcement," he says.
-"It might be more likely than not that this issue will return as a live option before election day."
+"The first threat is the lingering possibility that violent protests on city streets will once again raise the prospect of President Trump deploying active-duty troops to support local law enforcement," he said.
+"It might be more likely than not that this issue will return as a live option before Election Day."

-During protests in Washington, D.C., back in June, Trump ordered active duty troops to take part, but Pentagon officials kept them outside the city, preferring to use police and National Guard forces.
+During protests in Washington, D.C., in June, Trump ordered active-duty troops to take part, but Pentagon officials kept them outside the city, preferring to use police and National Guard forces.
 But what if Trump insists next time?

 For Feaver, "the really ominous threat" is the prospect of the military being drawn into a contested election "by forcibly preventing a losing candidate from grabbing political power."

-Such a scenario has been suggested by military analysts and opinion righters, but readily dismissed by Pentagon officials.
-Still, says Feaver, "the concerns are palpable and likely to grow."
+Such a scenario has been suggested by military analysts and opinion writers, but readily dismissed by Pentagon officials.
+Still, Feaver said, "the concerns are palpable and likely to grow."

-Members of Congress recently asked the top military official, Joint Chiefs Chairman Gen. Mark Milley, about such a possibility.
+Members of Congress recently asked the top military official, Milley, about such a possibility.

-"In the event of a dispute over some aspect of the elections, by law U.S. courts and the U.S. Congress are required to resolve any disputes, not the U.S. Military," Milley wrote.
+"In the event of a dispute over some aspect of the elections, by law U.S. courts and the U.S. Congress are required to resolve any disputes, not the U.S. military," Milley wrote.
 "I believe deeply in the principle of an apolitical U.S. military."